GetJoeMalone/BikeshareProject/README.md

 # BikeshareProject
-Using bike share data from three cities I have performed utilized a variety of data analysis methods to gain insights from the data
+Using bike share data from three cities (New York, Chicago and San Francisco) I have looked for interesting insights into the riders and network.

+The insights include: